marianapeifer/test-repo/README.md

 # test-repo
-Testing the creation of a repo in Rstudio (begginner in git)
+Testing the creation of a repo in Rstudio (beginner in git)